 Feeling overwhelmed and not wanting to burden others due to your circumstances, are all normal and expected responses to your situation.

-It can be all too much.
+It can all be too much.

 If you need to take a break, just take the break.